 According to the “Quick Facts” of Illinois Department of Transportation, in 2014, there were over 84,000 non-fatal injuries due to motor vehicle accidents in the state of Illinois.
 Many of these accidents were caused by:

-These accidents can cause a wide variety of injuries that can range from moderately inconvenient to life-altering or even life-threatening.
+Car wrecks can cause a wide variety of injuries that can range from moderately inconvenient to life-altering or even life-threatening.
 The most common injuries include:

 Traumatic brain injuries are the result of a sudden blow or jolt to the head.
 They can also be caused if an object penetrates the brain tissue during a collision.
 The symptoms can be mild and include only a headache or nausea, or they can be moderate and severe, with symptoms like loss of consciousness, repeated vomiting, loss of coordination, slurred speech, inability to remain awake, or combative behavior.
 Some people with TBIs will develop seizures and may have trouble with executive functions like decision-making or problem-solving.